apache/buildstream/doc/source/buildproject.rst

 * `autoreconf;`
 * `./configure;`
 * `make;`
 * `make install`

-Buildstream will run the commands needed to build each plugin in the same way the user would.
+BuildStream will run the commands needed to build each plugin in the same way the user would.

 This removes the need for the user to type dozens of different commands if using multiple build files